sheikh989/EvoDiff_AlphaFold_/README.md

 # Protein Sequence Design & Structure Prediction with EvoDiff + ColabFold
-This repository provides a Jupyter Notebook workflow for protein sequence design and structure prediction using EvoDiff and ColabFold, with support for AlphaFold models and interactive 3D structure visualization via Py3Dmol.
+This repository provides a Jupyter Notebook workflow for protein sequence design and structure prediction using EvoDiff and ColabFold, with support for AlphaFold models and interactive 3D structure visualization.

 ## 🚀 Features
 Environment Setup – Installs all required dependencies for EvoDiff, PyTorch Geometric, and ColabFold.